quale-quest/sql-mvc/doc/Tutorial_validation.md

 ## Blocking type
+	Blocking is how validation affects the user interface
+	Check:
-	Blocking is how validation affects the user interface Indicate -	simply highlight the field error - no blocking Warn	-	aggressively warn about the field error - no blocking Form	-	prevent the user leaving the form
-	Field	-	prevent the user leaving the field - the field will not update to the database
+		None	-	simply highlight the field error - no blocking -Default Warn	-	Warn 	aggressively warn about the field error - no blocking From	-	block the user from saving or leaving the form - can navigate between fields Field	-	prevent the user leaving the field - the field will not update to the database

+	..
+	Check:From